Almost sure invariance principle for random piecewise expanding maps: Introduction

 Although our method for establishing ASIP follows closely the strategy outlined in~\cite{HNTV}, the results in~\cite{HNTV} deal with a different type of systems to the ones studied in the present paper.
 In~\cite{HNTV} the authors consider sequential dynamical systems induced from a sequence of transformations $(T_k)_{k\in \mathbb N}$ which are then composed as:

-In the present work the concatenations $f_\omega^n$ are driven by the ergodic, measure-preserving transformation $\sigma$ on the base space $(\Omega, \mathcal F, \mathbb P)$.
-Our arguments exploit the fact that under the assumptions of our paper, the associated skew product transformation $\tau$ (see~\eqref{eq:tau}) has a unique absolutely continuous invariant measure $\mu$ (see~\eqref{mu}), while in the context of sequential systems there is no natural notion of invariant distribution even enlarging the space.
-In particular the probability underlying our random processes will be given by the conditional measure $\mu_{\omega}$ which exhibits the equivariance property, see Section 2.1: this will allows us to prove the linear growth of the variance and finally to approach the optimal $1/4$ rate for the ASIP error.
-These are considerable improvements which respect to the sequential systems for which one needs very strong assumptions to insure the growth of the variance, see Lemma 7.1 in \cite{HNTV}.
+In the present work the concatenations $f_\omega^n$ are driven by the ergodic, measure-preserving transformation $\sigma$ on the base space $(\Omega, \mathcal F, \mathbb P)$: we point out that no mixing hypotheses are imposed on $\sigma.$ Our arguments exploit the fact that under the assumptions of our paper, the associated skew product transformation $\tau$ (see~\eqref{eq:tau}) has a unique absolutely continuous invariant measure $\mu$ (see~\eqref{mu}), while in the context of sequential systems there is no natural notion of invariant distribution even after enlarging the space.
+In particular, the probability underlying our random processes will be given by the conditional measure $\mu_{\omega}$ which exhibits the equivariance property, see Section 2.1: this will allow us to prove the linear growth of the variance and finally to approach the $n^{1/4}$ rate for the ASIP error.
+These are considerable improvements over corresponding results for sequential systems, where one needs very strong assumptions to ensure the growth of the variance; see Lemma 7.1 in \cite{HNTV}.